AdobeDocs/journeys.en/help/using/beta/acc-action.md

 # Integrating with Adobe Campaign Classic {#integrating-with-adobe-campaign-classic}

-This intregration allows you to send emails, push notifications and SMS using Adobe Campaign Classic Transactional Messaging capabilities.
+This integration allows you to send emails, push notifications and SMS using Adobe Campaign Classic Transactional Messaging capabilities.

-The connection between the Journey Orchestration and Campaign Classic instances is setup by Adobe at provisionning.
+The connection between the Journey Orchestration and Campaign Classic instances is setup by Adobe at provisioning.

 >[!CAUTION]
 >